tpguy825/place/README.md

 yarn
 ```

 By default, the interval option runs every 3 minutes.
-To chenge this, edit line 13 of `src/place.ts`.
+Change this in `src/config.ts` if you want to

 Run it on an interval: